-The achievement of Ánimo South Los Angeles will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
-Additionally, Ánimo South Los Angeles will analyze the school's academic performance by using publicly available data to compare the academic achievement of its students to the academic achievement of other comparison District schools, and ensure that Ánimo South Los Angeles is also serving similar demographic characteristics as LAUSD neighborhood schools.
+The achievement of Ánimo Ralph Bunche will be measured in both growth and absolute measures and will be compared to the achievement of LAUSD Resident schools that are similar in demographics and other characteristics (e.g., proximity to school, incoming student performance).
+Additionally, Ánimo Ralph Bunche will analyze the school's academic performance by using publicly available data to compare the academic achievement of its students to the academic achievement of comparison District schools, and ensure that Ánimo Ralph Bunche is also serving similar demographic characteristics as LAUSD neighborhood schools.
+The school will monitor the California Department of Education's California School Dashboard as information becomes available regarding measurable outcomes for all indicators, including the college and career state indicator. Ánimo Ralph Bunche will also evaluate itself based on the criteria used in law and by the Charter Schools Division.